-- 📰 Press release: Kick-off the communication with a press release introducing the program, outlining its objectives, and setting the stage for the launch.
+- 📰 Press release: Kick-off the communication with a robust press release strategy introducing the program, outlining its objectives, and setting the stage for the launch.

 - 📧 Emails: A single announcement email is not enough!
-A drip campaign with pre-launch teasers, launch announcements, and post-launch follow-ups will maximize the program's impact.
+An email drip campaign with pre-launch teasers, launch announcements, and post-launch follow-ups will maximize the program's impact.

 - 📢 Digital and print marketing: Posters, standees, signages, and notices scattered throughout the building, in breakout rooms, cafeterias, passages, lifts, etc., will pump up your employees.
 At the same time, screensavers, pop-up notifications, and scrolling tickers will keep the program on the top of their minds.

 - 🗣 Intranet and internal social media: The company intranet works like an internal social media to discuss the launch, provide information, and pre-launch sneak peeks to employees.
 Use polls and quizzes to invite suggestions, discuss feedback, and a banner image to popularize the launch.

 - 👨💻 Townhall/Activities: Build trust and credibility by having the company’s business and people leaders highlight the critical aspects of the program and its implementation during the company-wide town hall meeting (onsite or virtual).
 Invite discussions and questions to engage employees, plan fun-filled activities, and send out token gifts to create the buzz.

 These companies have made a name for themselves not just for their recognition programs but for the way they launched their R&R program and the fanfare around it.